As an Amazon Associate Conductscience Inc earns revenue from qualifying purchases

 - Remove the resin and transfer the pellets to suitable embedding molds containing freshly prepared 100% Luft’s epoxy mixture.
 Incubate the molds at 60◦C for overnight.

-- Cut the tissue in thick sections (0.5-1.0 um), and transfer them to a drop of water on a slide and dry it on the slide warmer.
+- Cut the tissue into thick sections (0.5-1.0 um), transfer them to a drop of water on a slide and dry it on the slide warmer.

 - Immerse the slide in Toluidine blue stain for 2-5 minutes.

 - Observe the tissue sections under the microscope for the precise location to cut ultrathin sections.

 - Cut ultrathin sections with 60-90 nm thickness and pace the sections onto grids.

 - Stain the grids containing tissues with uranyl acetate for 15 minutes and lead citrate for 5 minutes.

 - Observe the slides under the transmission electron microscope.

 Protocol for the imaging of bacterial surface structures (Morgellin, 2017)

 - Culture the bacteria to mid-logarithmic phase in Todd- Hewitt broth and incubate at 37 °C with 5 % CO2.

 - Wash the bacteria and resuspend in Tris-glucose to get a suspension of 2 × 107 cfu/ml.